adityaramesh/ccbase/documentation.md

   different from the integer byte order, but the header makes no attempt to identify the latter).
 - The platform newline character.
+- The maximum permissible file and path name lengths.

 The header defines various feature macros, as well as the following structure which provides the same information as the macros in a more organized fashion.